kiteco/vscode-plugin/README.md

-# Kite Python Plugin for Visual Studio Code
+# Kite Autocomplete Plugin for Visual Studio Code

-Kite is an AI-powered programming assistant that helps you write Python code inside Visual Studio Code.
-Kite helps you write code faster by showing you the right information at the right time.
+Kite is an AI-powered programming assistant that helps you write Python & JavaScript code inside Visual Studio Code.
+Kite helps you write code faster by saving you keystokes and showing you the right information at the right time.
 Learn more about how Kite heightens VS Code's capabilities at https://kite.com/integrations/vs-code/.

 At a high level, Kite provides you with:
-* 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on the entire open source code universe
+* 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on over 25 million open-source code files
-* 📝 __[Intelligent Snippets](https://kite.com/blog/product/announcing-intelligent-snippets-for-python/)__ that automatically provide context-relevant code snippets for your function calls
-* 🔍 __[Instant documentation](https://kite.com/copilot/)__ for the symbol underneath your cursor so you save time searching for Python docs
+* 🔍 __[Instant documentation](https://kite.com/copilot/)__ for the symbol underneath your cursor so you save time searching for Python docs (not yet available for JavaScript docs)

 ## Requirements